A descent method for nonsmooth multiobjective optimization problems on Riemannian manifolds: Introduction

-Based on the above observations, the aim of this paper is to develop a practical implementable method for nonconvex nonsmooth multiobjective optimization problems on general Riemannian manifolds.
-More precisely, we propose a descent method for locally Lipschitz multiobjective optimization problems on complete Riemannian manifolds, which can be regarded as an extension of the work \cite{Gebken B} in Euclidean space.
-To the best of our knowledge, our work is the first to consider the setting discussed here.
-The classical necessary condition of the Pareto optimal points for nonsmooth multiobjective optimization (see \cite{Makela2}) is generalized to the Riemannian setting.
-The Riemannian $\varepsilon$-subdifferential is introduced by using the isometric vector transports which satisfy a locking condition \cite{Hosseini2}.
-And then show that there exists a common descent direction for each objective, which is just the element with the smallest norm in the set consisting of the negative convex hull of the Riemannian $\varepsilon$-subdifferentials of all objective functions.
+Based on the above observations, the aim of this paper is to develop a practically and efficiently implementable method for nonconvex nonsmooth multiobjective optimization problems on general Riemannian manifolds.
+More precisely, we propose a descent method for locally Lipschitz multiobjective optimization problems on complete Riemannian manifolds.
+To the best of our knowledge, ours is the first method which is implementable and only requires that the objective functions are locally Lipschitz continuous on general manifolds.
+In particular, if the manifold constraint is dropped, the proposed method reduces to the method of \cite{Gebken B} in Euclidean space.
+However, our method is definitely not a straightforward extension of that in \cite{Gebken B}, since there are a lot of difficulties to be overcome.
+On one hand, we need to generalize the classical necessary condition of the Pareto optimal points for nonsmooth multiobjective optimization (see \cite{Makela2}) to the Riemannian setting.
+For this purpose, by combining with the retraction mapping, we transform the objective functions into the tangent space locally instead of considering them directly, { since some techniques and tools required for theoretical analysis are different from those in Euclidean space.
+For example, the Clarke generalized directional derivative in Euclidean space cannot be directly applied on manifolds.
+In fact, it is defined in the tangent space by resorting to a pullback function; see, e.g., \cite{Bentofo,Hosseini2}.} On the other hand, the vector transport is introduced to handle linear combinations of subgradients in different tangent spaces.
+And we need to carefully select the vector transport, aiming to ensure global convergence of the algorithm.
+More precisely, it should be satisfied the isometric property and the locking condition \cite{Huang W}.
+Based on such a vector transport, the Riemannian $\varepsilon$-subdifferential is then defined \cite{Hosseini2}.
+We show that there exists a common descent direction for each objective function, which is just the element with the smallest norm in the set consisting of the negative convex hull of the Riemannian $\varepsilon$-subdifferentials of all objective functions.
 Of course, it is generally not easy to compute the $\varepsilon$-subdifferentials of a nonsmooth function especially when its domain is a manifold.
 In order to save computational effort, inspired by the strategy adopted in the traditional methods \cite{Mahdavi-Amiri,Gebken B}, we use the convex hull of a special set to approximate the convex hull of Riemannian $\varepsilon$-subdifferentials of all objective functions.
 For this set, at the beginning, it consists of a single $\varepsilon$-subgradient of each objective function, then some new $\varepsilon$-subgradients are systematically computed and added to enrich the set, until the element with the smallest norm in its convex hull is an acceptable direction for each objective function.
 Furthermore, a Riemannian Armijo-type line search is executed to produce the next iterate.
+Compared with \cite{Bento4}, by making use of the retraction mapping, the computation of the geodesic is avoided.
 The convergence result is established in the sense that an $(\varepsilon,\delta)$-critical point which is an approximation of the Pareto optimal point can be generated in a finite number of iterations.
 Finally, some preliminary numerical results are reported, which show that the proposed method is efficient.

 This paper is organized as follows.
 In section \ref{sec2}, we recall some basic notations and definitions regarding Riemannian manifolds and locally Lipschitz function.
 In section \ref{sec3}, the necessary condition for Pareto optimality regarding locally Lipschitz multiobjective optimization problems is generalized to Riemannian manifolds, and the details of our method is presented.
 In section \ref{sec4}, we establish the convergence result of our method.
 In section \ref{sec5}, some preliminary numerical experiments are given.